Bienvenue à l’Acadie!

 Land Acknowledgement

 We acknowledge the land and water that the Musée culturel du Mont-Carmel and the former parish it once served occupy, as well as the ancestral and contemporary peoples indigenous to these places.
-The grounds of the Musée and its former parish are the ancestral homelands inhabited by the Maliseet (Wolastoqiyik) people for thousands of years.
+The grounds of the Musée and its former parish are the ancestral homelands inhabited by the Wolastoqiyik people for thousands of years.

 We recognize that we are on indigenous land.
-In addition to the Maliseet, the broader place we now call Northeastern Maine is home to the sovereign people of the Wabanaki Confederacy, which include the Penobscot, Passamaquoddy, Abenaki, and Mi’kmaq peoples.
+In addition to the Wolastoqiyik, the broader place we now call Northeastern Maine is home to the sovereign people of the Wabanaki Confederacy, which include the Penobscot, Passamaquoddy, Abenaki, and Mi’kmaq peoples.
 We exist on their unceded homelands.